-We will use cluster_qm as we have symmetric hashing on the NIC, xdp-mode: driver and we will also use the /etc/suricata/ebpf/xdp_filter.bpf (in our example TCP offloading/bypass)
+We will use cluster_qm as we have symmetric hashing on the NIC, xdp-mode: driver and we will also use the /usr/libexec/suricata/ebpf/xdp_filter.bpf (in our example TCP offloading/bypass)

 '''

 - interface: eth3

 threads: 16

 cluster-id: 97

 cluster-type: cluster_qm # symmetric hashing is a must!

-defrag: yes

 Xdp mode, "soft" for skb based version, "driver" for network card based

 and "hw" for card supporting eBPF.

 xdp-mode: driver

-xdp-filter-file: /etc/suricata/ebpf/xdp_filter.bpf
+xdp-filter-file: /usr/libexec/suricata/ebpf/xdp_filter.bpf

 if the ebpf filter implements a bypass function, you can set 'bypass' to

 yes and benefit from these feature

 bypass: yes

 use-mmap: yes

 ring-size: 200000

+Uncomment the following if you are using hardware XDP with

+a card like Netronome (default value is yes)

+use-percpu-hash: no

 '''